Digital Kids Asia-Pacific (DKAP)

 Download the full research package and report from the DKAP website resource page.

-The report only can be accessed here.
+The report itself can be accessed here.

 Download the key findings presentation here.